Destino

-Destino is an animated surrealist short film released in 2003 by Walt Disney Animation Studios.
+Destino is a 2003 animated surrealist short film that was originally a collaboration between Walt Disney and Spanish painter Salvador Dalí, and directed by Dominique Monféry.
+It was produced by Walt Disney Feature Animation.
 Destino is unique in that its production originally began in 1945 (five years after the release of Fantasia), 58 years before its eventual completion in 2003.
-The project was originally a collaboration between Walt Disney and Spanish painter Salvador Dalí, with music written by Mexican songwriter Armando Domínguez and performed by Mexican singer Dora Luz as the soundtrack.
+The project features music written by Mexican songwriter Armando Domínguez and performed by Mexican singer Dora Luz as the soundtrack.
 It was included in the Animation Show of Shows in 2003.

 History

 Destino (Spanish for 'Destiny') was storyboarded by Disney studio artist John Hench and artist Salvador Dalí for eight months in late 1945 and 1946, but production ceased not long after.
 Walt Disney Studios (later The Walt Disney Company) was in financial difficulty in the World War II era.
 Hench compiled a short animation test of about 17 seconds in the hopes of rekindling Disney's interest in the project, but the production was no longer deemed financially viable and put on indefinite hiatus.

 In 1999, Walt Disney's nephew Roy E. Disney, while working on Fantasia 2000, unearthed the dormant project and decided to bring it back to life.
 Walt Disney Studios Paris, the company's small Parisian production department, was brought on board to complete the project.
 The short was produced by Baker Bloodworth and directed by French animator Dominique Monféry in his first directorial role.
 A team of approximately 25 animators deciphered Dalí and Hench's cryptic storyboards (with a little help from the journals of Dalí's wife Gala Dalí and guidance from Hench himself), and finished Destinos production.
 The end result is mostly traditional animation, including Hench's original footage, but it also contains some computer animation.